tinymce/tinymce-docs/enterprise/server/index.md

 The easiest way to deploy these files is to copy them into the *webapps* directory of your Tomcat/Jetty installation and then restart the application server.

-> **Note:** Tomcat 10 will require the applications to be placed in *webapps-javaee*.
+> **Important:** Tomcat 10 will require the applications to be placed in the *webapps-javaee* directory.
 Once placed there they will be converted by Tomcat to the Jakarta servlet framework.
 [Tomcat 10 Migration guide](https://tomcat.apache.org/migration-10.html#Specification_APIs)

 More information can be found in the documentation of your chosen application server: